-How many asylum seekers are allowed to stay in the UK?
+How many asylum seekers came to the UK in 2015?

 Which countries do asylum seekers come from?

 In the eyes of much of the UK public, the terms ‘refugee’, ‘asylum seeker’ and ‘migrant’ have almost blurred into one.
-This is far from the truth (and far from helpful) so here’s a handy guide to help you understand the different terms.
+This is far from the truth (and far from helpful).

 - flees their homeland